 All About Hot Water Heaters | Water Heaters with Tanks and Tankless Water Heaters

 I have been transformed into a believer of tankless water heater systems.
 Anyone who has read the About Us page at High Performance HVAC along with my friends and family and some fans of the site know that I moved to Ukraine about a year ago for professional reasons.
 When I first arrived in Ukraine it took a while for me to adapt to the culture, language, services, and way they do things here.
 Power failures, water outages, and occasionally the natural gas outages are quite frequent here although it is tolerable and a minor inconvenience.
 Many of the outages occur at night when many people are sleeping but occasionally during the day when you need it.
 I must include that this has been a big adventure and I have learned much and to tell you if you are living in the States or Western Europe you have it good but that doesn’t mean Ukraine is bad it just means they are little behind and hopefully will quickly catch up.
 I have not seen a standard water heater here like the common water heaters with tanks in the States.
 All the systems I have seen here are tankless including the water heaters in the apartment I rented and now in the house where I live.
 I am sure there are tank-type water heaters here like in the States but I have not seen them yet.

 Duct work seems to be the most ignored part of an HVAC system but is a very important consideration in this age of new technology and higher energy efficient equipment being developed and manufactured.
 You can have the most energy efficient engine but if its in an old 60 or 70’s model car your efficiency is going to suffer.
 The same is true with HVAC systems.
 You can have the most energy efficient compressor available on the market but if your duct work is leaky or your house or business is not properly insulated that high efficient system you just spent big dollars on is wasted money.
 For more insight on HVAC ductwork see the High Performance HVAC Ductwork Page. (more…)

-Variable Air Volume (VAV) systems are the best way to zone especially in large buildings.
+Variable Air Volume Systems – Variable Air Volume (VAV) systems are the best way to zone especially in large buildings.
 A VAV system with the proper controls and set-up will help the building owner realize large savings in energy usage.
 There are many VAV systems out there set up in different ways.
 The most common set-up (for DDC) are, of course, usually the cheapest to install.
 They have an air handler (DX or Chilled Water) which supplies the VAV Boxes with a fixed pressure and temperature of conditioned air.
 The VAV Boxes have electric reheat which will heat the air if that particular zone calls for heat (it is not uncommon to also find VAV boxes that have hot water reheat although this usually cost more to install but can save in energy costs).

 Hot Water Heaters – Domestic hot water heaters make our lives much more comfortable than ever before.
 Hot water heaters give us hot water for washing our hands, showering, washing dishes and other uses that would otherwise be uncomfortable without a hot water heater.
 When considering hot water heaters beyond the cost of the water things to consider are the size of the hot water heater and the type of fuel it will use to heat the water.
 Efficiency plays a key role in the decision also and while the more efficient models are more costly to purchase paying the higher cost now will save a lot of money down the road in energy savings.
 Additionally, with all the tax incentives and utility incentives buying the more efficiency model may cost less than the less efficient water heaters.
 Before looking for a water heater it might be a good idea to check with your local utilities to find out what kind of incentives are available for buying higher efficient water heaters.
 After checking with the local utilities then you can go out looking for the best water heater to suit you and the purpose you need the water heater for.
 Tankless water heaters can also be a consideration although these should be sized by a professional so you don’t get too small of a tankless water heater (not enough hot water) or too large of a tankless water heater (inefficient). (more…)

 HVAC Duct Systems – Ductwork systems channel the air to the spaces where it is needed from the air handler.
 HVAC duct systems also pulls the air from the space and channels it back to the air handler where it needs to be conditioned.
 In some commercial applications the area above the ceiling is considered the return duct.
 All the return air is channeled back to the air handler through the plenum where it is conditioned in the air handler.
 Part of the conditioning process is the air being passed through a filter and then an exchanger like a coil or heat exchanger. (more…)

 Wireless WiFi Smart Thermostats – The future of wireless thermostat has already arrived as there are a handful of wireless thermostats available on the market now.
 These are the forefathers of wireless thermostats and offer basic functions that the average wired programmable thermostat has to offer that are currently available on the market.
 As we progress and the thermostat manufacturers tweak and improve on their thermostats the thermostats will grow far more complex than the wireless thermostats offered today.
 This new breed of wireless thermostat is a far cry from the once state of the art thermostats that offered touch screens and adaptive recovery features that the current breed of thermostat offers.
 As we move into the future we see new features and options that will offer us more control, monitoring, and energy savings.
 All the manufacturers have something in the pipeline for wireless thermostats including Venstar, Emerson (White-Rodgers) and Honeywell to name a few thermostat manufacturers. (more…)